bitchikogulara/access-control-system/README.md

 ## Overview

-This project is a complete access control system built around an ESP32 microcontroller and an RFID reader.
+This project is a complete access control system built around an ESP32 microcontroller and an MFRC522 RFID reader.
-The ESP32 reads RFID cards, sends authorization requests to a backend server over HTTP, and then unlocks or denies access based on the server response.
+The ESP32 reads RFID cards, sends authorization requests to a backend server over HTTP, and unlocks or denies access based on the server’s response.

 The system includes:

 - **Embedded firmware** running on an ESP32
 - **Backend server** built with Node.js/Express and MongoDB
 - **3D-printed enclosure** for the final physical product

 ---

 ## Features

-- ESP32-based controller with RFID reader
+- ESP32-based controller with MFRC522 RFID reader
 - HTTP communication between device and backend
-- Node.js/Express server that validates cards and logs access attempts
+- Node.js/Express backend for card validation and event logging
-- MongoDB database for storing authorized cards and event logs
+- MongoDB database for storing authorized cards and logs
-- Real-time authorization (allow/deny) responses to the device
+- Real-time authorization response (ALLOW / DENY)
-- Custom 3D-printed casing for the final hardware
+- Custom-designed 3D-printed enclosure

 ---